Take a Knee, My Ass (I Won't Take a Knee)

-"Take a Knee, My Ass (I Won't Take a Knee)" is a song recorded by American country music artist Neal McCoy, and was released on November 10, 2017.
+"Take a Knee, My Ass (I Won't Take a Knee)" (stylized as Take a Knee ...
+My Ass!!) is a song recorded by American country music artist Neal McCoy, and was released on November 10, 2017.
 The song conveys McCoy's self-avowed patriotism, as well as his displeasure towards football players protesting police brutality during the national anthem.

 Background

 McCoy stated that "Take a Knee, My Ass" was made in response to American football players' kneeling during the national anthem; McCoy found the footballers' actions disrespectful.
 However, McCoy said that he empathised with their cause.
 He also intended for the song to "bring people together".

 Dan Roberts, who was a fellow country singer and McCoy's friend, wrote the original lyrics of "Take a Knee, My Ass".
 McCoy claimed to have edited out some lyrics that were more "uncomfortable for me" and "more race-oriented".
 Before recording the song, McCoy performed it live at a concert in Missouri.